|

 (grown up in Switzerland), who very creatively make use of the banjo

-Switzerland.
-Occupying myself with American Old Time Music, I also came in
+Occupying myself with American Old Time Music, I came in

 Orthey, a great pioneer of the diatonic Autoharp, a genuine and very special American instrument.